obinnadyke/baun3d/README.md

 ## Overview

-BAUN3D (Boundary-Attentive 3D U-Net) is a unique deep learning-base radiomics framework built for the segmentation of organs and tumors in volumetric CT.
-Developed specifically for challenging tumor-prone organ segmentation tasks, BAUN3D is implemented with deformable cross attention mechanisms, gated boundary refinement module, and a composite loss objective for handling curriculum learning, extreme class imbalance, small tumor targets, and contour structural continuity.
+BAUN3D (Boundary-Attentive 3D U-Net) is a unique deep learning radiomics built for the segmentation of organs and tumors in volumetric CT images.
+It is developed specifically for contouring tumor-prone organs.
+The main implementation components comprises of: deformable cross attention mechanism, gated boundary refinement (GBR) module, and a composite loss objective for handling curriculum learning, extreme class imbalance, small tumor targets, and contour structural continuity.

 ---